Panchanantala (Berhampore)

 Panchanantala is a locality cum business area in Berhampore city.
 It is an important junction connecting National Highway 34 to State Highway 11.
 Panchanantala is part of the Census Town Sibdanga Badarpur(315446) and is under the Manindranagar Gram Pancahyat.

 Establishments

 The Block Development Office, Murshidabad Zilla Parishad, Murshidabad District Primary School Council, BSF recruitment Office, Bhagirathi Milk Co-Operative etc. important Govt. offices are situated here.

 Education

 Don Bosco School, Berhampore, founded in 2010, is a leading institute in this locality.

+Don Bosco School, shortly called DBS caters students upto class 10th.

+The St. Teresa School in this locality has been shifted to the Karbala, another notable locality in this area.

 Commercial hub

 The commercial area starts from Panchanantala which extends to Banjetia along the State Highway 11.

+Another commercial hub starts from Panchanantala to Bhakuri along the National Highway 34.